Technology ID

 • Long-term ManNAc administration has been shown to be safe and well-tolerated in humans.

-• There are many issued patents in the U.S, Canada, Europe, Japan, and Israel for this indication.
+• This technology includes many issued patents in the U.S, Canada, Europe, Japan, and Israel for these indications.

-• Extensive published and unpublished preclinical data for the kidney indication is available.
+• Extensive published and unpublished preclinical data for these kidney indications is available.

-• A Phase I clinical trial of ManNAc in subjects with primary glomerular diseases has been completed, and a Phase II study is being planned.
+• A Phase I clinical trial of ManNAc in subjects with primary glomerular diseases has been completed with positive results.

 Licensing Contact: